Ipswich railway station: Ipswich tunnel

-Ipswich tunnel was built by the Eastern Union Railway's engineer Peter Bruff and opened in November 1846.
-Trains from Bury St. Edmunds passed the existing station site (at that point undeveloped) and continued to Halifax Junction south of the tunnel where they then reversed into the original Croft street terminus.
-The tunnel was built as there was no room between the River Orwell and Stoke Hill to build a railway and is thought to be the first tunnel in the world to be built on a continuous curve.
-During its construction many fossils were found including those of a Woolly mammoth.
-Further excavations in 1908 and 1919 were led by Nina Frances Layard revealed remains of mammoths, a turtle and lions.
-The latter excavation was as a result of the GER widening the cutting east of the tunnel to accommodate some additional sidings.
+The tunnel was built by the Eastern Union Railway's engineer Peter Bruff and was opened in November 1846.
+Trains from Bury St. Edmunds passed the existing station site, at that point undeveloped; they continued to Halifax Junction south of the tunnel, where they then reversed into the original Croft street terminus.
+It was built as there was no room between the river Orwell and Stoke Hill for a railway and is thought to be the first tunnel in the world to be built on a continuous curve.
+During its construction, many fossils were found including those of a woolly mammoth.
+Further excavations in 1908 and 1919, led by Nina Frances Layard, revealed remains of mammoths, a turtle and lions.
+The latter excavation was as a result of the GER widening the cutting east of the tunnel, to accommodate some additional sidings.
 Further bones were found in 1975 by archeologist John Wymer.